PROJECT OBJECTIVES

 Translated complex concepts and large-scale processes into concrete process flows, user journeys, cross-product data flows, desired outcomes, low and high-fidelity prototypes.

-Had a direct influence on the suite roadmap by visualizing dependencies and pinpointing logical and executional efficiencies.
-Mentored the product triad to pivot from feature delivery model to an outcome-driven roadmap.
+Translated research and insights into desired business and user outcomes and mentored the product triad to pivot from feature delivery model to an outcome-driven roadmap.

 Had a direct influence on the suite roadmap by visualizing dependencies and pinpointing logical and executional efficiencies.
-Mentored the product triad to pivot from feature delivery model to an outcome-driven roadmap.

 Worked with the business stakeholders to define core MVP and post-MVP functionality and create a roadmap to deliver value incrementally.